-Graduation is an evening celebration for the graduating 8th graders.
+Graduation is an evening celebration on the last day of school for the graduating 8th graders.

 Technology

 Technology has become an increasingly important tool for teachers and students at Forest Hills Lutheran School.
 Over the course of their tenure at Forest Hills, students will experience the three major platforms, operating systems and related software.
 They will move from being consumers in the primary grades to creators in the intermediate and upper grades.
 In their younger years, students use handheld devices in the classroom to supplement learning.
 Beginning in third grade, students use Chromebooks.
 Technology curriculum standards can be found on our website at https://fhlcs.org/wp-content/uploads/2020/01/K-8-Technology-Standards.pdf.